attaulla2000/meeting-agenda/README.md

 - Staff: USIPI has one Chief Scholar, Dr.Abusaleh Shariff and several senior scholars that are our advisors and patrons.
 - Network of Scholars: USIPI has a large network of patrons, scholars and advisors.
 Dr. Amirulla Khan, Dr. Amitabh Kundu, Prof. Abdul Shaban, Dr.Muqtedar Khan are some of our scholars/advisors.
 - Office Setup: We have an office space in a shared building in Washington, DC for use by our Chief Scholar, interns, visiting scholars or for meetings.
+- Non-partisan: USIPI works for all people regardless of race, ethnicity, religion, or economic status.

 #### ------------------------- 2.
 Domain of Activity ----------------------
+- United States and India are two of the world’s largest and most influential democracies sharing a dynamic, multicultural population in a rapidly changing world.
+- USIPI supports the common commitment between the United States and India to equality, freedom, rights, and equal access to resources and developmental opportunities.
 - USIPI envisions all people to have equal <strong> freedom</strong>  and equal access to <strong>opportunities</strong>.
 - USIPI's mission is to remove poverty, deprivation and inequality from society as well as promote inclusive development.
 - USIPI has focused on the core area of <strong>human development </strong> to guide its topics of interest and selection of issues to undertake.